-PowerShell won’t update help, or let you connect to online repositories, without configuring it to work with your corporate web proxy servers.
-Unfortunately it does not use the system settings, so you have to do this remotely.
+How to connect PowerShell to the internet with authenticated proxy servers.
+PowerShell won’t update help, or let you connect to online repositories, without configuring it to work with your corporate web proxy proxies.
+Whilst it will use system Internet settings, which will work for unauthenticaed proxies, you will have do some changes manually if your proxy requires authentication.

 If you try and use an online command such as update-help, you will get an error like this:

-To fix this, you need to configure your proxy settings in your PowerShell profile as follows:
+To fix this, you need to configure your proxy settings in your PowerShell profile as follows (note that this requires local administrator rights):

 Note: it will prompt you to create this if it does not exist.
 Then add the following lines, modifying as you see fit for your environment: